CodeFromAnywhere/CodeFromAnywhere/README.md

 - Can ActionSchema become agentic: allowing an agent to decompose tasks in parallel and sequential ways?
 - How can I build a meta programming language that dynamically finds new actions, tests them, and improves them, that can create purpose-oriented change in a system?
   - How can I measure purpose-oriented change and figure out whether it's worth the cost?

+# Let's Code From Anywhere!

+Welcome to [Code From Anywhere](https://codefromanywhere.com/) - a group of distributed developers and entrepreneurs building planet-first & humane-centered software.
+We work remotely but often come together in places like Nepal and Brazil, going on adventures.

+We 🤍 Developers, AI Startups & Adventurers.
+Do you have a question, comment, or want to connect?
+Head over to our [Discord](https://discord.gg/56yJzjJjHu)

 # Contributors and Sponsors